Home » What should you not eat with liver problems?

 • Salt

-ALSO READ : Which fruit is best for liver?
+ALSO READ : Is fish oil good for your liver?

 Sodium contributes to the regulation of water throughout the body.
 Since the liver is a flood and filter, too much salt may lead to fluid buildup in the body.
 Foods that are highly processed and contain sugar and fat also tend to contain a lot of salt.
 This overabundance contributes to the high risk of NAFLD.